-I have returned to being a Greenwich school governor after a break of a couple of years, and am delighted to be associated with Woodhill.
-It is a place that strives for the best in all things for its pupils and staff.
-The enthusiasm for learning here is immediately striking and I look forward to contributing wherever I can.
+I have been a governor since 2016 and am delighted to be part of Woodhill Primary School and the Inspire Partnership.
+Woodhill is a place that strives for the best in all things for its pupils and staff.
+The enthusiasm for learning here is immediately striking and I am pleased to be able to contribute and support this wherever I can.

 My own children, three daughters, are well past primary age now.
 But the memory of how important their first school was to each of them as a foundation to their lives is still very much with me.
 I am determined to do all I can to help Woodhill give a great start to all the children that pass through this school.

-I have had a variety of jobs in the finance sector and am currently an advisor to pension schemes and insurance companies, helping them find the best investments to meet their members’ needs.
+I had a variety of jobs in the finance sector before stopping work in 2018.
 It’s great to be able to put my management experience and numeric skills to practical use to the benefit of Woodhill school.